hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 **Description**: HiPay Enterprise provides all REST API methods over TLS (Transport Layer Security).
 Please note that TLS 1.0 will be deprecated and that it is strongly recommended to use TLS 1.1 or 1.2.

-**Guarantees**: All data transmitted between HiPay Enterprise and the merchant's system are encrypted (256-bit encryption using a DigiCert certificate).
+**Guarantees**: All data transmitted between HiPay Enterprise and the merchants' system are encrypted (256-bit encryption using a DigiCert certificate).

 ## IP restriction

 **Description**: When a request is sent to the platform, the IP address or IP address range from where the connection was made is verified.

-If it matches with the IP address supplied by the merchant at a previous stage (in the HiPay Enterprise back office: Integration Section), the request will be processed.
+If it matches with the IP address supplied by the merchant at a previous stage (in the HiPay Enterprise back office: Integration section), the request will be processed.

 In case of missing or incorrect information, the server will respond with an appropriate error message, indicating the error in the request.